Best DTF Printer for Beginners: The Ultimate Guide

 Heat Press Transfer

-The PET film with the cured design is placed on the fabric, then pressed with a heat press at high temperature.
+The PET film with the cured design is placed on the fabric, then pressed with a heat press at a high temperature.
 This melts the adhesive, making the design stick to the fabric.
 After pressing, the film is peeled off, leaving a vibrant print.

 Final Print on Fabric